HardlyDifficult/Tutorials/Quaternions.md

 [View on YouTube](TODO)

-Goal: This tutorial aims to introduce working with rotations in Unity, with a focus on Quaternions.
-Some math that goes into Quaternions is included.
-It may help to explain what these numbers represent, but it's not necessary to know when working in Unity.
+Goal: This tutorial aims to introduce working with rotations, with a focus on Quaternions.
+Some math that goes into Quaternions is included; it may help to explain what these numbers represent, but it's not necessary to know when working with a game engine.
 By the end, you should feel comfortable using Quaternions in Unity.

  - 1.)
 Euler Rotations
    - 1.1) [About Euler](#11-about-euler)